 Node.js is lightweight both for in-memory usage and data-dense real-time web applications that work on multiple devices.
 As it requires a relatively small amount of computing resources, it is not only fast (as mentioned above), but also more accessible for users.

-There are three reasons that stand for Node JS development services scalability: it is one of the technologies natively managed by AWS, it can be simply broken down into micro services, and it includes an event-based model.
+Three reasons stand for Node JS development services scalability: it is one of the technologies natively managed by AWS, it can be simply broken down into microservices, and it includes an event-based model.

 Scalability makes Node a good choice for applications that are expected to quickly grow the number of users.